Explore Central Florida's Picturesque Attractions and Towns

 - Check out the Charles Hosmer Morse Museum of American Art in Winter Park to see the largest collection of Louis Comfort Tiffany artwork in the world.

 - Visit Lake Wales meandering through Bok Tower Gardens while the 60-bell carillon gives one of its twice-daily concerts.
-Then enjoy a gourmet meal at Chalet Suzanne.

 If you can't fit all this into one trip I recommend that you come back again soon to explore more of Central Florida's many charms!